BernieWhite/DevOpsKitDsc/docs/feature-details.md

 The following sections decribe DOKD features that enhance use of PowerShell Desired State Configuration (DSC).

+## Build

+### Incremental build

+When using incremental build, DSC configurations are only built when they have changed.
+This can add up to a substantial reducion in build time, when a large number of nodes exist in a collection.

+The incremental build feature generates an integrity hash based on:

+- Configuration script
+- Node data

+By default integrity data is stored in `.dok-obj` within a workspace.
+This path should be excluded from source control.

 ## Node configuration data

 ### Flat configuration data